torstendngh/genesis/README.md

 1. Make sure you are in the client folder if not already (`cd client`)
 1. Start the client with `npm run dev`

+### Sample Screen

+"src/screens/Dashboard/Dashboard.jsx" has a Sample component. this shows all components with sample data. you can delete the Sample component.
+Make sure to also delete the sample dialog options in "src/contexts/DialogContext.jsx".

+### Dialogs (Modals)

+Dialogs are controlled by "src/contexts/DialogContext.jsx".
+This makes a unified file for controlling all dialogs.
+When making a dialog use the component "src/components/Dialog/Dialog.jsx" as a base and add a state to the DialogContext.

 ### Pages & Routes